You want smart political talk without the meltdowns?

 It still shakes, but for a different reason.

-Um I uh he was a dear man.
+He was a dear man.

-He said, Dan, look, don't get fancy, just stop the bleeding.
+He said, Dan, look, don't get fancy.

 If you don't do that, nothing else matters.

-I have that written in my kitchen.
+I have that written in my kitchen, hanging up on the wall.

 I'll never forget it because it's the truth.

-Donald Trump is doing nothing but nothing short of that.
+Donald Trump is doing nothing, but nothing short of that.

 He's got his hands on all the arteries of our country.